Esoteric programming language: Unique data representations

 Conventional imperative programming languages typically allow data to be stored in variables, but esoteric languages may utilize different methods of storing and accessing data.
 Languages like Brainfuck and Malbolge only permit data to be read through a single pointer, which must be moved to a location of interest before data is read.
 Others, like Befunge and Shakespeare, utilize one or more stacks to hold data, leading to a manner of execution akin to Reverse Polish notation.
 Finally, there are languages which explore alternative forms of number representation: the Brainfuck variant Boolfuck only permits operations on single bits, while Malbolge and INTERCAL variant TriINTERCAL replace bits altogether with a base 3 ternary system.

 Unique instruction representations

 Esoteric languages also showcase unique ways of representing program instructions.
 Some languages, such as Befunge and Piet, represent programs in two or more dimensions, with program control moving around in multiple possible directions through the program.
 This differs from conventional languages in which a program is a set of instructions usually encountered in sequence.
 Other languages modify instructions to appear in an unusual form, often one that can be read by humans with an alternate meaning to the underlying instructions.
-Shakespeare achieves this by making all programs resemble Shakespearian plays.
+Shakespeare achieves this by making all programs resemble Shakespearean plays.
 Chef achieves the same by having all programs be recipes.
-Chef is particularly notable in that some have created programs that successfully function both as a program and as a recipe, demonstrating the ability of the language to produce this double meaning.
+Chef is particularly notable in that some have created programs that successfully function both as a program and as a recipe, demonstrating the ability of the language to produce a double meaning; this is called multicoding.
+Multicoding esolangs where the two readings of the code aesthetically impact each other have been compared to the constraint-based writing of the Oulipo movement.